Kron4ek/Conty/README.md

 Besides, due to bubblewrap, Conty also supports true filesystem sandboxing, so you can even use it to sandbox your applications.

+In other words, it's a portable Arch Linux distro packed into a single executable that can be used to run any applications.
+Conty combines benefits of flatpak and AppImage.

 It uses two technologies:
 * SuqashFS (using squashfuse)
 * Linux namespaces (using bubblewrap)

+This combies benefints of flatpak and AppImage.

 ## Benefits